-Jeff Muthondu is the GM of Moja consumer at BRCK Inc, a hardware and software company at the verge of solving for affordable internet in frontier markets.
+Jeff Muthondu a senior designer at Microsoft.
+He was the former GM of consumer and also the creative director at BRCK Inc, a hardware and software company at the verge of solving for affordable internet in frontier markets.
 15+ years experience in the creative and technology universe has offered him the opportunity of exploring the fusion of tech and design in multiple mediums and forms ranging from product design, front-end development, graphic design and also space design.
-Jeff holds a bachelors degree in Information Systems form United States International University, Nairobi and a masters degree in Multimedia Design from Monash Univerity, Melbourne.
+Jeff holds a bachelors degree in Information systems form United States International University, Nairobi and a masters degree in Multimedia design from Monash Univerity, Melbourne.

 Some of his work has been featured on multiple publications such as "Designing Connected Products" by O'Reilly Publishers and "BRAND THE CHANGE" by Anne Miltenburg among others.

 BRCK is made up of a team of software developers, engineers and technologists in Nairobi, where we build the tools for connectivity that we need ourselves.

 SupaBRCK is the companies core product and it's used to power most of our solutions.
 When you’re off grid you need a reliable connectivity solution that stands up to the challenges of power, connectivity type, and tough environments.
 SupaBRCK was designed to solve these particular issues.

 The Gearbox International Foundation was founded in 2017 to support hardware entrepreneurship ecosystems that serve the needs of the poor worldwide.

 The goal has always been to create a model for supporting hardware entrepreneurship in low and middle income countries that can be adapted and replicated worldwide.

 NAIROBI DESIGN INSTITUTE : Design as a discipline has always been about impact.
 About delivering on a better version of life.
 To be a designer is more than a career choice.
 It’s a way of thinking and living.